Factors Affecting Child Growth and Development

 How Are Growth and Development Defined?

-Although the terms growth and development are used synonymously, they have different meanings biologically.
-Growth refers to the incremental changes in physical characteristics such as height, weight, size, etc., while development refers to qualitative changes to growth in an orderly and meaningful fashion which results in maturity.
-Growth and development contribute to each other, are inseparable, and occur simultaneously.
-For example, most babies, by the time they grow up to be 8 months old, can weigh around 8 to 10 kilograms and can sit up.
+Although growth and development are synonymous, they have different meanings biologically.
+Growth refers to the incremental changes in physical characteristics such as height, weight, size, etc. In contrast, development refers to qualitative changes to growth in an orderly and meaningful fashion, resulting in maturity.
+Growth and development contribute to each other, are inseparable, and co-occur.